 - use both your EORI and your client’s EORI

-- ensure your client understands which aid allowance applies to them based on the sectors they operate in
+- make sure your client understands which aid allowance applies to them based on the sectors they operate in

-- ensure your client holds information about all other de minimis aid claimed in the last 3 tax years so that their aid allowance is not exceeded
+- make sure your client holds information about all other de minimis aid claimed in the last 3 tax years so that their aid allowance is not exceeded

 - record accurate information on aid claimed against a duty

-- ensure you or your client submits the Customs Duty waivers form when necessary
+- make sure you or your client submits the Customs Duty waivers form when necessary

 - provide details of each aid claim to your client so that they are able to retain records as required for 10 years